7 Iron Rich Foods That Should Be Part Of Your Weight Loss Diet

 3. Dried fruits:

-Dried fruits such as plain pistachios, prunes, apricots, raisins, etc. are some of the best choices when it comes to food with iron content in it.
+Dried fruits such as plain pistachios, prunes, apricots, raisins, etc. are some of the best choices when it comes to iron rich foods.
 165g of raisins contains 3.1 mg of iron and account for 17% of a person’s iron RDI.

 Similarly, 130g of apricots account for 19%, 123g of pistachios account for 28%, and 174g of prunes account for 9% of an individual’s iron RDI.